qmlab/apricot/readme.txt

       "put" : "rename collection"
     },
     "/col/{collection_name}/files" : {
-      "get" : "get metadata of all files in the collection" },
+      "get" : "get metadata of all files in the collection", "post" : "query metadata of all files in the collection" },
     "/col/{collection_name}/file/{file_name}" : {
       "post" : "upload file (overwrite)",